 Hand and Upper Limb Surgery Fellowship

-The Western Hand & Upper Limb Facility is proud to offer a comprehensive fellowship focused on the injuries and disorders of the hand and upper limb, with an emphasis on both soft tissue and bone pathology.
-The fellowship is staffed by eight fellowship-trained upper extremity surgeons.
-Our centre is unique as it is one of the few upper extremity specialized centres in Canada.
-We provide specialized upper extremity care to not only the people of Edmonton and surrounding but the entire northern Alberta, parts of Saskatchewan and British Columbia.
-The fellow will have exposure to high volume of elective and trauma cases.
-Our surgeons perform over 3,000 major procedures and 2000 minor procedures annually.
+The Western Hand & Upper Limb Facility is proud to offer a comprehensive fellowship focused on the injuries and disorders of the hand and upper limb: both soft tissue and bone pathology.
+The fellowship is staffed by six fellowship-trained hand and upper extremity surgeons.
+Our centre is unique as it is one of the few dedicated hand and upper extremity specialized centres in Canada.
+We provide care to patients from the Edmonton zone (population 1.2 m), and also accept referrals from northern Alberta, Saskatchewan, and British Columbia, and the North West Territories.
+The fellow will have exposure to a high volume of elective and trauma cases.
+Our surgeons perform over 3,000 major procedures and 2000 minor (including swing room OR’s) procedures annually.
 We see over 22,000 patients annually in our clinics and offices.

 Number of positions: 2 per year